 - Where the GoHenry prepaid debit card can be used (online, in-store and ATM)

 You'll also receive real-time notifications about your kids' spending, including what they've purchased and how much they've spent.
 Parents can easily change the limits on their child's account by logging in to their GoHenry parent account and going to the Rules’ page.
-Learn more about the GoHenry debit card today.
+Learn more about the GoHenry debit card for teens today.